LutzGrosshennig/unity3d-AnimatedGridMovement-Camera/README.md

-# An animated "Dungeon Master" / "Legend of Grimrock" / "Eye of the Beholder style camera.
+# An animated "Dungeon Master" / "Legend of Grimrock" / "Eye of the Beholder" style camera.

 An animated camera control script that gives you "Dungeon Master"/"Xenomorph"/"Legend of Grimrock" style WSADQE control in your Unity3D game.